Foundation Program Study Class

 Please contact the center for further information or if you have any questions regarding the Foundation Program in Davenport, IA.

-The program comprises the following five subjects, based on Buddha’s Sutra teachings and the corresponding commentaries by Venerable Geshe Kelsang Gyatso:
+The Foundation Program (FP) comprises the following five subjects, based on Buddha’s Sutra teachings and the corresponding commentaries by Venerable Geshe Kelsang Gyatso:

-●The Heart Sutra, based on the commentary Heart of Wisdom
+3. The Heart Sutra, based on the commentary The New Heart of Wisdom

 Each Foundation Program class consists of four main parts: